Irish Girl Guides: History

-As a soldier, the Founder of Scouting and Guiding, Robert Baden-Powell discovered that boys could be trained and used to help in emergencies.
+As a soldier, the founder of Scouting and Guiding, Robert Baden-Powell, discovered that boys could be trained and used to help in emergencies.
 He held an experimental camp at Brownsea Island in Dorset in 1907 at which the boys were divided into patrols and trained to be self-reliant.

 The first big rally for Scouts was held at Crystal Palace outside London in 1909.
 At this there were 10,000 boys as well as some girls who dressed in a uniform and called themselves "Girl Scouts".

-In 1910 Girl Guides were officially formed with the founder's sister, Agnes Baden-Powell, in charge.
+In 1910, Girl Guides were officially formed with Baden-Powell's sister, Agnes Baden-Powell, in charge.
 A syllabus for girls was drawn up for their training similar to that for the Scouts.

-Only a year after the Girl Guide Movement was founded the first official company in Ireland was formed, in 1911 in Harold's Cross.
-Guiding quickly spread to Cork and Wicklow.
-At this time there was no border between North and South so Guiding was run as one organisation for all Ireland.

-In 1921 Ireland was partitioned into the Irish Free State and Northern Ireland, by the Government of Ireland Act (1920), and a separate organisation for the Free State was created from the whole, the Irish Free State Girl Guides.
+Only a year after the Girl Guide Movement was founded, the first official company in Ireland was formed, in 1911 in Harold's Cross.
+Guiding then spread to County Cork and County Wicklow.
+At this time, there was no border between North and South so Guiding was run as one organisation for all Ireland.
+In 1921, Ireland was partitioned into the Irish Free State and Northern Ireland, by the Government of Ireland Act (1920), and a separate organisation for the Free State was created, the Irish Free State Girl Guides.

-Ireland became a separate member of the WAGGGS in 1932.
+Ireland became a separate member of the World Association of Girl Guides and Girl Scouts (WAGGGS) in 1932.